ligato/vpp-agent/docs/tutorials/04_kv-store.md

 //go:generate protoc --proto_path=model --gogo_out=model ./model/model.proto
 ```

-To update some value in the KV store we will use broker's `Put` method.
+To update some value in a KV store we will use broker's `Put` method.

 ```go
 value := &model.Greetings{